Open-Mail-dat/Code-Builder/README.md

 ## Acknowledgments

-This software uses the Open-Mail-dat library, available under the LGPL-3.0 license with additional terms.
+This software uses the Open Mail.dat library, available under the LGPL-3.0 license with additional terms.
 See [LICENSE-ADDENDUM.md](./LICENSE-ADDENDUM.md) for details.